-This guide skips over the implementation for setting up the recyclerview, setting button listeners, etc. You can view the sample code in this gist.
+Note: This guide skips over the implementation for setting up the recyclerview, setting button listeners, etc. You can view the sample code in this gist.

 Retrieve the geographic coordinates from the LocationManager.
 This happens when the user decides to share their location.

 Step 5: Send the user’s location in a UserMessage